 Dysfluency is a speech disorder in which the flow of speech is disrupted by involuntary repetitions and prolongations of sounds, syllables or words, and involuntary silent pauses or blocks in which the dysfluent person is unable to produce sounds.
-Dysfluency in adulthood is something that has usually been present since the individual was a young child, but can present in adulthood as the result of a head injury or neurological event.
+Dysfluency in adulthood is something that has usually been present since the individual was a young child, but can present later in life as the result of a head injury or neurological event.

 When the dysfluency remains unresolved through to adulthood it can cause individuals to be very embarrassed and self aware and affect their career progression and relationships.
-Many adult stammerers claim that the disorder has affected their lives making them avoid many social situations and affecting their confidence.
+Many stammerers claim that the disorder has affected their lives making them avoid many social situations and affecting their confidence.